Computationally Efficient Electromagnetic Transient Power System Studies using Bayesian Optimization: Conclusion

 \section{Conclusion}

 The automation framework proposed in this paper has the potential to reduce computational effort for problems involving computationally expensive power system simulations, while being suitable for a variety of tasks.
-The application of the framework to the optimization of protections shows that, with a limited overhead, the number of simulations can be reduced by a factor 7 to 8.
-For the transformer energization problem, maximum overvoltages or the probability of an overvoltage exceeding a threshold can be found in an efficient manner, with less than 100 function evaluations.
+For the transformer energization problem, maximum overvoltages or the probability of an overvoltage exceeding a threshold can be found in an efficient manner within 100 function evaluations, reducing the number of simulations compared to state-of-the-art approaches in industry by a factor of 10 to 100.
+Unlike other optimization routines, the Bayesian Optimization can be used for other tasks than optimization in a straightforward manner.
+This has been shown in the context of binary classification, where a change in the acquisition function enabled finding multiple intersection points between the non-linear function and a threshold.

 The automation framework is mainly based on Bayesian Optimization, which requires choice of a surrogate model, acquisition function and number of evaluations.
 The acquisition functions used in this paper provided the desired outcome within a reasonable time.
-For now, standard surrogate models in the form of Gaussian Processes with Mat\'ern and exponentially squared kernels were used.
+For this paper, standard surrogate models in the form of Gaussian Processes with Mat\'ern and exponentially squared kernels were used.
 It was found that the number of samples to initialize these models, especially with a larger number of input dimensions, was crucial for the correct functioning of the optimization.
 Further investigations on model selection and initialization are subject to future work.

+\textbf{M. Kuhn} received the B.Sc. and M.Sc. degree in electrical engineering, information technology, and computer engineering with a specialisation in electrical power engineering from RWTH Aachen University, Aachen, Germany, in 2021 and 2023, respectively.
+He is currently pursuing the Ph.D. degree in electrical engineering at RWTH Aachen University.
+His research interests include protection and insulation coordination of multi-terminal HVDC systems and their modeling for electromagnetic transient studies.\\

+\textbf{E. Heylen} received the Ph.D. degree in electrical engineering on the topic of power system reliability from Katholieke Universiteit Leuven (KU Leuven), Leuven, Belgium.
+She is currently with Mindbrew BV, Berlaar, Belgium.
+She is a Guest Lecturer in the field of advanced topics on control with Imperial College London, London, U.K. She was a Postdoctoral Researcher with Imperial College London on the topic of data-driven techniques for energy systems, in collaboration with National Grid ESO.
+Her research interests include sustainable, secure, inclusive and affordable energy systems, and how artificial intelligence can help to achieve this.\\